Thank you for reading our post, please rate this article at the end.

 So, I advise you to step back and let their problems be theirs.
 It’s better to call an authority figure, as they are trained to handle such situations.
 You might also stick around to state the cops, but don’t get involved unless you have to.
 It’s too dangerous.

-In many cases, the best action might be to call the police or inform someone with more authority rather than risk your safety.
+In many cases, the best course of action may be to call the police or inform someone with more authority, rather than risking your safety.
 It’s crucial to remember that breaking up a fight can be hazardous, and unless you are trained to handle such situations, it’s often better to seek professional help.

 When to Step In

 Of course, there are exceptions, and depending on the situation, you might need to step in and break up a fight.
-However, as always, I recommend that you put your safety first.
+However, as always, I recommend that you prioritize your safety.

 I might consider breaking up a fight if one person doesn’t want to be in a fight.
-For example, if they’re asking for help or being pummeled without reiterating, it would only be humane to stop the fight.
+For example, if they’re asking for help or being pummeled without being given a chance to reiterate, it would only be humane to stop the fight.

-Secondly, if you witnessed the genesis of the fight, and you’re sure that one guy attacked the other without provocation, it makes sense to break up the fight.
+Secondly, if you witnessed the genesis of the fight and are sure that one person attacked the other without provocation, it makes sense to break up the fight.

 Also, I would intervene if one of the combatants doesn’t want to fight or is already in a state where they cannot express the desire not to fight.
 It also makes sense to break a fight if one of the parties is visibly trying to escape.
 Finally, step in if you’re already involved in the situation or are obligated to stop the fight.

-Otherwise, two adults should be allowed to square off.
+Otherwise, two adults should be allowed to square off against each other.
 You only need to sit there and enjoy the show.

 How to Break Up a Fight